Henry Morgan’s Instructions 1670

 Below is the text of Henry Morgan’s Instructions 1670.
 The names available to be personalized are in red and can be replaced with Any names you choose.
 Or you can order the historical document showing the original names and places.

 The green text below each paragraph tries to explain the intent of each section.
-The explanations will not be printed on your document.
+The green explanations will not be printed on your document.
 Only the original black text will be shown.

 Instructions for (1.
 Admiral’s name)